golang-design/under-the-hood/content/4-sched/exec.md

 		//   1. 从 spinning -> non-spinning
 		//   2. 在没有 spinning 的 m 的情况下，再多创建一个新的 spinning m
 		resetspinning()
 	}

+	if sched.disable.user && !schedEnabled(gp) {
+		// Scheduling of this goroutine is disabled.
+Put it on
+		// the list of pending runnable goroutines for when we
+		// re-enable user scheduling and look again. lock(&sched.lock)
+		if schedEnabled(gp) {
+			// Something re-enabled scheduling while we
+			// were acquiring the lock.
+			unlock(&sched.lock)
+		} else {
+			sched.disable.runnable.pushBack(gp)
+			sched.disable.n++
+			unlock(&sched.lock)
+			goto top
+		}
+	}

 	if gp.lockedm != 0 {